Senatorial Scholarship Application

 To qualify for my Senatorial Scholarship, you and your parents (if you are a dependent student) must be Maryland residents, and your full time residence (when not at school) must be in the 8th Legislative District.
 If you are not a resident of the 8th Legislative District, contact your Senator to inquire about their scholarship program.
 If you are unsure of your district, you can find it at: Find My Legislative District

 You must enroll at a two-year or four-year Maryland college or university as a full-time or part-time degree-seeking undergraduate or graduate student, or attend certain private career schools.
 You may use this scholarship at an out-of-state school if your major is not available at a Maryland school, and if your senator agrees.
 The Office of Student Financial Assistance (OSFA) must verify that your major is unique.
-More information about unique major status can be found here.
 Audited courses cannot be used to reach the minimum credit hours required for full-time or part-time status.
 You must demonstrate financial need.
 You must take the SAT Reasoning Test (SAT 1) or the ACT unless you graduated from high school five or more years ago; have earned 24 college credit hours; or are attending a community college or a private career school.

 If you have any further questions regarding the Senatorial Scholarship Program please contact my office at (410) 841-3620.
 Current Senatorial Scholarship recipients who have questions about their awards may also feel free to call.

-Scholarships are awarded thru my office are based on a combination of criteria including:
+Scholarships are awarded through my office are based on a combination of criteria including:

 - Academic Achievement (First consideration is given to those applicants with a 3.0 GPA/B average or higher.
 A 2.5 out of 4 GPA is the minimum for applicants)

 Information about other scholarship opportunities can be found here: